 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

-As we noted above, the best pressings of this album are more like LIVE MUSIC than any other classical recording I have played in longer than I can remember.
+As we noted above, the better pressings of this album are more like live music than any other classical recording I have played in longer than I can remember.
 I don’t know of another piano concerto recording that more correctly captures the relationship between the piano and the orchestra.
 The piano is huge and powerful, yet the percussive and lighter qualities on the instrument are clearly heard in proper relation to the orchestra as a whole.

 - Energy for starters.
 What could be more important than the life of the music?

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.

 - Then transient information — fast, clear, sharp attacks, not the smear and thickness so common to these LPs.

 - Next: transparency — the quality that allows you to hear deep into the soundfield, showing you the space and air around all the instruments.